apache/shardingsphere/docs/blog/content/material/committer.en.md

 The following is the focus of this article.
 What needs to be done to become an officially recognized committer?

-Actively participate in the Apache project, such as Apache ShardingSphere (Incubating).
+Actively participate in the Apache project, such as Apache ShardingSphere.